telekom/pubsub-horizon/README.md

 - [Horizon Comet](https://github.com/telekom/pubsub-horizon-comet) (Java): Handles the timely delivery of events to consumers with provided callback endpoint and takes care of retries in case of consumer unavailability.
 - [Horizon Pulsar](https://github.com/telekom/pubsub-horizon-pulsar) (Java): Enables the retrieval of events via Server-Sent Event (SSE) technology by offering a corresponding API endpoint.
 - [Horizon Polaris](https://github.com/telekom/pubsub-horizon-polaris) (Java): Ensures fallback safety for various issues that could happen at runtime.
 Periodically checks the availability of consumer endpoints to redeliver unsuccessful events.
-- [Horizon Vortex](https://github.com/telekom/pubsub-horizon-vortex) (Go): Ensure state-fulness by saving all event messages and status updates in the database, excluding the payload.
+- [Horizon Vortex](https://github.com/telekom/pubsub-horizon-vortex) (Go): Responsible for event sourcing.
+Derives a status entry from published event messages in addition to other meta information and stores these in the MongoDB database.

 ### Libraries
 - [Horizon Spring Parent](https://github.com/telekom/pubsub-horizon-spring-parent) (Java): Horizon's parent library which contains basic configuration, functionality and models used by all Horizon Java components.